darrenjennings/guuu.io/docs/_posts/use-a-vuejs-render-prop.md

 If you were to do “render props” with templates, a similar design would be to use scoped slots and would look something like this:
 <iframe src="https://codesandbox.io/embed/5vxn0nzj0l" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
-Vue Scoped slots are powerful when using templates

-Some advantages to scoped slots are that
+Vue Scoped slots are powerful when using templates **Some advantages to scoped slots:**
 - custom parent-child template injection without a render function or jsx.
 - you can specify default content easily.
 In the above example, I pass in a specified slot, that defines a custom message, but when I don’t specify a slot,